Thelma-Dev/Type-Master/README.md

 ## TypeMaster

+Solve the quest and redeem your title as type master.
 How fast can you type?
-Play this game to check your typing speed.

 ### Demo